Getting a college education? You can’t afford not to.

 Tuition and fees are charged according to the policies of the South Dakota Board of Regents.

-Most classes at University Center are self-support (exceptions include classes in nursing, pharmacy and select graduate programs).
-Residents and non-residents pay the same self-support rate.
-Special rates for senior citizens, teachers, and veterans are not applicable to self-support rates.
+Most classes at University Center are off-campus (exceptions include classes in nursing, pharmacy and select graduate programs).
+Residents and non-residents pay the same off-campus rate.
+Special rates for senior citizens, teachers, and veterans are not applicable to off-campus rates.
 NOTE: Audit costs are the same as credit costs and students are required to request an audit on their registration form at the time of registration.